Climate-neutral operations in the 1st half of 2023

 We are working towards operating in a climate-neutral way by 2030.
 The Dutch government sees itself as having a role to play in setting an example and so wants to achieve this goal by 2030.
 We have aligned with this goal because climate and environmental safety are also important for our clients’ social and economic security and independence.
 The SVB is therefore aiming to halve its CO2 emissions in 2025 compared with 2019.

-Results for the first 6 months of 2023
+Results for the first half of 2023

 Working with other organisations

 We are part of a Community of Practice (CoP) with ministries, several other autonomous administrative authorities and civil service departments.
-At CoP meetings, organisations share their experiences of, for example, working with the CO₂ Performance Ladder, of measures that can be used to reduce CO₂ emissions and of changing the mindset within an organisation.
+At CoP meetings, organisations share their experiences of, for example, working with the CO₂ Performance Ladder, of measures that can be used to reduce CO₂ emissions, of communications and of changing the mindset within an organisation.
 We are also a member of the corporate social responsibility platform ‘Maatschappelijk Verantwoord Ondernemen’, which is provided by the government-wide benchmark group (Rijksbrede benchmarkgroep).
 This platform enables sustainability advisers to come together to learn from each other and so contribute to their organisations’ reduction targets.

 Development project